dasch-swiss/dsp-api/docs/03-apis/api-admin/lists.md

   }
 ```

-The response will contain the basic information of the list, `listinfo`, without its children, as below:
+The response will contain the basic information of the list, `listinfo` (or `nodeinfo`), without its children, as below:
 ```json
 {
     "listinfo": {